erwald/blog/posts/building-a-lightweight-command-line-newsletter-program.md

 $ cat ./newsletter.txt | sed -e 's/localhost:8080/www.mydomain.net/g' | nwsl send-email -
 ```

-though this permits only one file & sends emails without first showing a confirmation prompt.
+though this permits only one file and sends emails without first showing a confirmation prompt.

 I use Eleventy to create this blog.
 Eleventy is a static site generator which, among other things, creates an HTML page for each blog post I put into the project directory (these posts are written in Markdown).
 It was pretty simple for me to generate an alternative HTML file for each post in addition to the one that's shown on this blog: